pypyr/docs/content/docs/decorators/retry.md

 # ./retry-retryon.yaml
 steps:
   - name: pypyr.steps.py
-    description: this step will retry infinitely until the cmd does not return an error.
+    description: this step will retry infinitely until the cmd does not return an error unless an unexpected error that is NOT in retryOn occurs.
     comment: retries 1 & 2 raise ValueError,
              retry 3 raise KeyError.
              KeyError is not in retryOn, so will quit step reporting failure.
     retry:
       # will ONLY retry these errors.
 All other stop processing.
       retryOn: ['KeyError', 'pypyr.errors.ContextError']
     in:
-      pycode: |
+      py: |
-              if context['retryCounter'] == 3:
+        if retryCounter == 3:
-                raise ValueError('this won't retry!')
+          raise ValueError("this won't retry!")
         else:
           raise KeyError('this will retry')
   - name: pypyr.steps.echo
     in:
       echoMe: this won't run because the previous step always errors.